tango-controls/pytango/doc/server/index.rst

 Defining commands
 -----------------

-As shown in the previous example, commands have to be defined in a dictionary called *cmd_list* as a data member of the xxxClass class of the Tango class.
-This dictionary has one element per command.
+As shown in the previous example, commands have to be defined in a :class:`dict` called *cmd_list* as a data member of the xxxClass class of the Tango class.
+This :class:`dict` has one element per command.
 The element key is the command name.
-The element value is a Python list which defines the command.
+The element value is a python list which defines the command.
 The generic form of a command definition is:

     ``'cmd_name' : [ [in_type, <"In desc">], [out_type, <"Out desc">], <{opt parameters}>]``

-The first element of the value list is itself a list with the command input data type (one of the PyTango.ArgType pseudo enumeration value) and optionally a string describing this input argument.
-The second element of the value list is also a list with the command output data type (one of the PyTango.ArgType pseudo enumeration value) and optionally a string describing it.
+The first element of the value list is itself a list with the command input data type (one of the :class:`PyTango.ArgType` pseudo enumeration value) and optionally a string describing this input argument.
+The second element of the value list is also a list with the command output data type (one of the :class:`PyTango.ArgType` pseudo enumeration value) and optionaly a string describing it.
 These two elements are mandatory.
 The third list element is optional and allows additional command definition.
-The authorized element for this dictionary are summarized in the following array:
+The authorized element for this :class:`dict` are summarized in the following array:

     +-------------------+----------------------+------------------------------------------+
     |      key          |        Value         |             Definition                   |